Onishidato/DND_Youtube_All_In_One/README.md

 ```

 #### Player Controls
-- Play/Pause: Click the play button or use space key
+- Play/Pause: Click the play button or use the space key
 - Seek Forward/Backward: Use arrow buttons or keyboard shortcuts
-- Speed Control: Adjust playback speed with the speed controls
+- Speed Control: Adjust playback speed with the controls
 - Full Screen: Click the expand button

 #### Working with Timestamps
 1. Position the video at the desired point
 2. Use the command palette to run "Insert Video Timestamp"
 3. A formatted timestamp will be inserted at your cursor position
-4. Click on any timestamp to jump to that position in the video
+4. Click on any timestamp in your notes to jump to that position in the video

 #### Mini Player Mode
 1. Open a note with an embedded video
-2. Use the command palette to run "Toggle Mini Player"
+2. Use the command palette to run "Open mini player for current note"
 3. The video will detach into a floating window
 4. Drag to reposition or resize
-5. Close using the X button or "Close Mini Player" command
+5. Close using the X button or "Toggle mini player visibility" command

-## Output Formats

-### Standard Format
-The default summary format includes:
-- Video title and thumbnail
-- Author and channel link
-- Comprehensive summary
-- Key points and insights
-- Technical terms with explanations
-- Conclusion

-### Bullet Format
-Presents information in an easy-to-scan bullet point format

-### Chapters Format
-Structures the summary around key timestamps, creating a chapter-based overview

-### Detailed Format
-Provides the most comprehensive analysis with extended explanations

 ## Keyboard Shortcuts